StunkStunk

 nextPage()

-Loads the next page and appends results to the existing data.
+Loads the next page and appends results to existing data.
+Stops when hasMore is false.

 await postsChunk.nextPage();